Learn about business insurance requirements and the most common policies for dentists in Pennsylvania.

 General liability insurance is the foundation of a dentist’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.

-A small dentist’s office might qualify for a business owner’s policy.
-This package helps your business save money by bundling commercial property insurance with general liability insurance at an affordable rate.
+A small dentist’s office might qualify for a business owner’s policy (BOP).
+This package helps your business save money by bundling commercial property insurance with general liability coverage at an affordable rate.

-According to an analysis of Insureon applications, the typical dentist in Pennsylvania can expect to pay less than the national median for some types of business insurance and more than the national median for other types.
+According to an analysis of Insureon applications, dentists in Pennsylvania can expect to pay less than the national median for some types of business insurance and more than the national median for other types.

 Insureon’s industry-leading technology helps dentists in Pennsylvania save time and money shopping for insurance by comparing policies from top U.S. carriers.
 Start a free online application to review quotes for the policies that best fit your business.
 Our insurance agents are licensed in Pennsylvania and can answer your questions as you consider coverage.